 Neither team is expecting a repeat of Game 1, which looked like three games.

 Ottawa dominated the opening 17 minutes.
 The Devils controlled the next 23.
 The third period was more like a playoff game.

-"It was a weird game," center Jason Spezza said Friday after the Senators practiced at Floyd Hall in Montclair.
+"It was a weird game," centre Jason Spezza said Friday after the Senators practised at Floyd Hall in Montclair, N.J.
 "We probably won't seen another one like that."

 The coaching staffs of the Senators and Devils both spent a lot of time breaking down the first two periods and pointing out all the mistakes, and there were a lot.